← Back to: Do I Really Have a Pool Leak? 7 Checks Before You Call a Leak Company

 • A leak detection specialist to find and confirm where the water is going.

-• An equipment repair tech to rebuild cooked plumbing or replace failing components.
+• An equipment repair tech to rebuild stressed plumbing or replace failing components.

 • A regular pool service pro to help you monitor water level, chemistry, and day-to-day care.